 Red Hat Customer Portal Labs are tools designed to help you improve performance, troubleshoot issues, identify security problems, and optimize configuration.
 This appendix provides an overview of Red Hat Customer Portal relevant to system administration.
-All Red Hat Customer Portal Labs are available at Customer Portal Labs
+All Red Hat Customer Portal Labs are available at Customer Portal Labs.

-provides a block-level storage over Internet Protocol (IP) networks, and enables the use of storage pools within server virtualization.
+The iSCSI Helper provides a block-level storage over Internet Protocol (IP) networks, and enables the use of storage pools within server virtualization.

 Use the iSCSI Helper to generate a script that prepares the system for its role of an iSCSI target (server) or an iSCSI initiator (client) configured according to the settings that you provide.

 Use the NTP (Network Time Protocol) Configuration to set up:

 The Samba Configuration Helper creates a configuration that provides basic file and printer sharing through Samba:

 - Click to add the directories that you want to share

 - Click to add attached printers individually.

 The VNC Configurator is designed to install and configure VNC (Virtual Network Computing) server on a Red Hat Enterprise Linux server.